 I really wanted to inject a lot of personality into the shopping ecosystem while making sure the Project Life brand stays strong.
 In order to do so, I created load bursts of color along with clean typography and an airy, bright design.
 The result is something truly unique, easy to digest, and modern.
 The design blends well with your existing header and footer, making for a seamless experience from the Project Life homepage to the actual shop itself!

-The team at Project Life loved the personality in the new design, and it achieved the main goal of the redesign: to make clear to customers whether they were shopping for physical or digital goods.
+The team at Project Life loved the personality of the new design, and it achieved the main goal of the redesign: to make clear to customers whether they were shopping for physical or digital goods.
 They told us: